0xPolygon/polygon-docs/docs/security/overview.md

 ### Bug bounty program

-Developers of Polygon have ongoing bug bounty programs on leading Bug Bounty platforms with rewards of up to $1M for reported vulnerabilities in Polygon contracts.
+Developers working on Polygon enjoy ongoing bug bounty programs on leading platforms with rewards of up to $1M for reported vulnerabilities in Polygon contracts.
 It was the most significant bounty program in the web3 community at the time of launch.

 ### Enable developer community